 How to Shock a Pool Mineral System

-In order to shock a pool mineral system, you need to be wary of the chlorine level getting too high.
+To shock a pool mineral system, you need to be wary of the chlorine level getting too high.
 To sanitize the water without disrupting the mineral system, you will probably need to use a non-chlorine product to avoid raising your chlorine level.
 Non-chlorine products are available in granules, just like regular chlorine.

-Keep in mind that in order to effectively kill an algae bloom, you will need to ensure that the combination of your mineral system, your chlorine or bromine, and your non-chlorine product work together to completely sanitize the water for at least 24 hours.
+Keep in mind that to effectively kill an algae bloom, you will need to ensure that the combination of your mineral system, your chlorine or bromine, and your non-chlorine product work together to completely sanitize the water for at least 24 hours.
 Otherwise, harmful bacteria or other organisms, like algae, will still be alive in the water.

 Sometimes, it may be more effective to remove your mineral cartridge, shock the pool using chemical sanitizers, and reinstall it after your water is completely sanitized and the chlorine or bromine levels have dropped low enough for it to work.